Affiliate links on Android Authority may earn us a commission. Learn more.

 How to properly clean your phone's speakers

-Your phone spends a lot of time in your hands and by your face, which means it will readily attract dirt and grime.
-Wiping your phone’s screen is simple, but properly cleaning your phone’s speakers requires a bit more finesse.
+Your Android phone spends a lot of time in your hands, in your pocket, and by your face, which means it inevitably going to attract dirt and grime.
+Wiping your phone’s screen may be simple, but properly cleaning its speakers requires a bit more finesse.
 Here’s how to do it the right way.

 QUICK ANSWER

-You can clean your phone speaker using a soft paintbrush or toothbrush to knock off dirt, adhesive putty to lift away dirt, and a small, handheld air blower to remove dust.
-Plus, you can try cotton swabs or dedicated sponges and brushes if stubborn dirt remains.
+You can clean your phone speakers using a soft paintbrush or toothbrush to knock off dirt, adhesive putty to lift away dirt, and/or a small, handheld air blower to remove dust.
+You can try dedicated sponges and brushes if stubborn dirt remains.

 JUMP TO KEY SECTIONS